jbcodeforce/aws-messaging-samples/docs/labs/ibm-mq.md

   connectionFactory.setStringProperty(WMQConstants.PASSWORD, this.mqPassword);
   ```

-  be sure to have this in the pom.xml
+  be sure to add IBM MQ dependency in the pom.xml

   ```xml
     <dependency>